wildlouth93/snoopmoney_2/README.md

 ### Account Page
 * On the account page, a user can see a more detailed view of the stocks owned by the user.
-* Additionally, the user can see information about the current account balance and portfolio value.
-The user can also see key information related to its ownership of individual stocks.
 * This page combines information collected from the Stock API and the backend holdings table to give users a real-time snapshot of their stocks performance.
 * **Highlighted Feature: Account Table:**